-‘Cheltenham Lower High Street: Past, Present and Future’ is a research project initiated and led by staff members at the University of Gloucestershire.
+‘Cheltenham Lower High Street: Past, Present and Future’ is a research project initiated and led by staff members at the University of Gloucestershire in collaboration with the Cheltenham West End Partnership and the Cheltenham Civic Society.
 This project places Cheltenham’s Lower High Street in its historical context and examines its past, present and future.

 Cheltenham’s Lower High Street (LHS) region is one of the oldest areas of the town, with its history dating much further back than the Regency period, when most of the now historically and culturally significant parts of the town centre were constructed; the LHS area also has a distinctly non-Regency appearance, unlike many of the wealthier streets on its borders.
 The LHS has recently been the focus of a number of regeneration and renewal projects and has proved itself to be stubbornly resistant to Council-sponsored attempts to impose a form a Suffolks-style ‘gentrification’ in the neighbourhood: why is this the case?
 Likewise, we know very little about local resident and trader responses to the on-going ‘studentification’ of the area surrounding the University of Gloucestershire’s Francis Close Hall campus as student numbers have grown over the past two decades in relation to the expansion of enrolments in Higher Education.

-The primary aim of the project is to produce an exhibition on the history of the area at Cheltenham’s Civic Day on Saturday 17 June 2017.
-To do this, project researchers will identify and collate from diverse collections and publications the range of primary source materials already available for the study of the LHS, as well as locating and sourcing new materials not used by previous researchers.
-Researchers will also make use of archival records, census data, local newspaper reports, oral history interviews, parish records and town planning documents.
+The primary aim of the project was to produce an exhibition on the history of the area and a short documentary film at Cheltenham’s Civic Day on Saturday 17 June 2017.
+To do this, project researchers identified and collated from diverse collections and publications the range of primary source materials already available for the study of the LHS, as well as locating and sourcing new materials not used by previous researchers.
+Researchers focused primarily on oral history interviews with former and existing residents to bring the memories and experiences from life in the area to the fore.

 For more details about project researchers and their areas of expertise, see the ‘Researchers’ page.